 - Summit Residency » Check Rates

-To see more options there is a list of hotels near Kathmandu Airport on Tripadvisor that can be sorted by price, distance, traveller rating and popularity.
+We’ve only listed the hotels that have Tripadvisor reviews at the time of this update.
+For more options in the $14-30/night range, here is a list of hotels near Kathmandu Airport that can be sorted by price, distance, traveller rating and popularity.

 More Services, Facilities & Things To Do On A Layover At The Airport